MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/ios-whatsnew.md

 - Fixed scenarios where the Windows on-screen keyboard in the remote session was too small.
 - Implemented auto-keyboard focus throughout the Connection Center to make data entry more seamless.
 - Pressing **Enter** at a credential prompt now results in the prompt being dismissed and the current flow resuming.
-- Fixed a scenario where the client would crash when pressing **Shift + Option + Left, Up, or Down arrow key**.
+- Fixed a scenario where the client would crash when pressing Shift + Option + Left, Up, or Down arrow key.
 - Fixed a crash that occurred when removing a SwiftPoint device.
 - Fixed other crashes reported to us by users since the last release.

-Thanks to everyone who reported bugs and worked with us to diagnose issues.
-If you encounter any errors, you can report them at **Help** > **Report an Issue**.
+We'd like to thank everyone who reported bugs and worked with us to diagnose issues.

 ## Updates for version 10.0.4